 This week!
 Holy guacamole.
 I mean seriously.
-I’m in over my head and that’s not my usual status quo.
-I have spent at least twenty years of my life purposely studying time management and organization, simplifying, slowing and all other sorts of good healthy life habits.
-Because of this, I lead an intentionally full life, but don’t usually FEEL overwhelmed.
-God created me to be capable of juggling many balls – it’s just how I’m wired.
-That being said, we all have limits.
-Can I get an amen?
+I’ve been in over my head.
+Living in overdrive is no longer my usual status quo.
+I have spent at least twenty years of my life purposely studying time management, mastering the art of “to-do” and organization, simplifying, slowing and all other sorts of good healthy life habits.
+Because of the way I’ve learned to manage time, I lead an intentionally full life but don’t usually FEEL overwhelmed.

 There’s freedom in being appropriately small.